Stevecmd/aws-bootcamp-cruddur-2024/journal/week4.md

 psql $CONNECTION_URL
 ```

-We then created a connection url string for our production RDS database as well, then set the environment variable there too. <br>
+We then create a connection url string for our production RDS database as well, then set the environment variable there too. <br>
 In the code below, retrieve the endpoint and port from the console on `RDS` > `Databases` > `Connectivity and security`.
-Replace `thisisntmyproductionpassword` with your actual `password`.
+Replace `goodDatabasePassword1` with your actual `password` to be used in Production(RDS).
+Also replace `cruddur-db-instance.c8ersdfsdf.us-east-1.rds.amazonaws.com` with your endpoint connection details.
 ```
 export PROD_CONNECTION_URL="postgresql://root:goodDatabasePassword1@cruddur-db-instance.c8ersdfsdf.us-east-1.rds.amazonaws.com:5432/cruddur"
 gp env PROD_CONNECTION_URL="postgresql://root:goodDatabasePassword1@cruddur-db-instance.c8ersdfsdf.us-east-1.rds.amazonaws.com:5432/cruddur"